Experimental Evaluation of Continuum Deformation with a Five Quadrotor Team: Conclusion

 \section{Conclusion}

 This paper presented results from the first experimental evaluation of continuum deformation using a five-quadrotor team.
-Results successfully demonstrated the theory in an outdoor motion capture environment but motivate follow-on work to incorporate knowledge of single-vehicle error bounds into prescribed leader trajectories and in turn continuum reference geometries.
+Results successfully demonstrated the theory in an outdoor motion capture environment but motivate follow-on work to incorporate knowledge of single-vehicle error bounds directly into the design of safe leader trajectories and in turn safe continuum reference geometries.
 Although this paper demonstrated scaling and translation of a 2D leading triangle, continuum deformation allows shear, rotation, and composition of these four fundamental deformations simultaneously.
 We plan to conduct further experiments that test constraint satisfaction given more complex leader trajectories.